-Valentine’s day encouraging us all to realize the love we long for and honor the love we have, but sex is a conversational taboo America.
+Valentine’s day encourages us all to realize the love we long for and honor the love we have, but sex is a conversational taboo America.
 Sex is supposed to be exciting and fun, but if we can’t even talk about something that’s supposed to bring us joy, how are we supposed to braze topics like STD’s and Sexual Assault?
 When something is taboo it leaves a lot to be hidden.
 The media sexualizes everything while stigmatizing sex but rarely discusses safety or etiquette, portraying orgasms as just another consumer product to be bought.
 Meanwhile nationwide controversy between Sex Ed and abstinence only education spins red tape around school districts trying to accommodate diverse cultural values, and by default, Porn has become the sex education of today.
 Thus our collective silence leaves this conversation in the hands of pornography producers and advertising executives.
 Today we dispel cultural myths and jump start an open, healthy, honest conversation to propel us toward the truth.

 The community of Missoula, MT has led by example on the issue of sexual assault, and Krakauer’s newest book chronicles the story of the brave women that stood up and made their voices heard.
 With a $240,000 settlement to Jordan Johnson on behalf of the University in the wake of a budget crisis due to falling enrollment as a result of the University’s mishandling of sexual assaults, denial and minimization of this issue are finally behind us, and a long-overdue discussion can finally begin.
 Why is our criminal justice system more traumatic for rape survivors than the assault itself?
 How do stereotypes surrounding this issue of consent create myths that hurt survivors?
 Is the adversarial legal system the only way to deal with this problem?
 Why are victims accused of being simplistically “anti football”?
 The hyper-competitive, every-man-for-himself, dog-eat-dog worldview of individualistic confrontation seems to be the root of the problem, and ignoring it has only made it worse.